caching-tools/next-shared-cache/README.md

 # neshca or next-shared-cache

+## Overview

+This is a monorepo for `@neshca/cache-handler` package that provides a cache handler for Next.js Incremental Static Regeneration (ISR).
+It is meant to be used with the `experimental.incrementalCacheHandlerPath` configuration option of Next.js.
+More information about this option can be found in the [Next.js documentation](https://nextjs.org/docs/app/api-reference/next-config-js/incrementalCacheHandlerPath).

+Native Next.js ISR cache can't be shared between multiple instances. `@neshca/cache-handler` on the other hand can be used with a local or remote cache store.
+So you can share the cache between multiple instances of your application.
+In the example below, you can see how to use Redis as a cache store.

+Sharing the cache between multiple instances is useful if you are using a load balancer or Kubernetes for deployment.

 ## Current status

 This project is in the early stages of development.
 It is not ready for production use.
 API will change until the first stable release.